 The Green Cart program is being rolled out to only single-family homes (up to and including fourplexes).

-In fall of 2016, Council will also consider a bylaw change that will require multi-family complexes such as apartments and condominiums to divert food and yard waste.
+In the fall of 2016, Council will also consider a bylaw change that will require multi-family complexes such as apartments and condominiums to divert food and yard waste.
 The bylaw will take effect late 2017.
 For more details, please visit Multi-family Recycling in Calgary.

 How is the Green Cart pilot going?